-- 1.1 Orienteering is a sport in which the competitors visit a number of points marked on the ground (controls) in the shortest possible time aided by map and compass.
-The term competitor means an individual of either sex or a team, as appropriate.

-- 1.2 Types of orienteering competition may be distinguished by:

-- the mode of movement:

-- on foot

-- on skis

-- on bicycle

-- other modes

-- the time of the competition:

-- day (in daylight)

-- night (in the dark)

-- the nature of the competition:

-- individual (the individual performs independently)

-- relay (two or more team members run consecutive individual races)

-- team (two or more individuals collaborate)

-- the way of determining the competition result:

-- single-race competition (the result of one single race is the final result.
-The competitors may compete in different races: the A-race, the B-race and so on, with the placed competitors of the B-race placed after the placed competitors of the A-race and so on)

-- multi-race competition (the combined results of two or more races, held during one day or several days, form the final result)

-- qualification race competition (the competitors qualify for a final race through one or more qualification races in which they may be allocated to heats.
+- 1.1 Orienteering is a sport in which the competitors navigate independently through the terrain.
+Competitors must visit a number of control points marked on the ground in the shortest possible time aided only by map and compass.
+The course, defined by the location of the controls, is not revealed to competitors until they start. - 1.2 In individual interval start races the competitors navigate and run through the terrain independently. - 1.3 In mass start and chasing start races, competitors may often be running in close proximity to each other, but the formats still demand independent navigation. - 1.4 The term competitor means an individual of either gender or a group of individuals, as appropriate. - 1.5 Types of orienteering competition may be distinguished by: - the time of the competition: - day (in daylight) - night (in the dark) - the nature of the competition: - individual (the individual performs independently) - relay (two or more team members run consecutive individual races) - team (two or more individuals collaborate) - the way of determining the competition result: - single-race competition (the result of one single race is the final result.
+The competitors may compete in different races: the A-race, the B-race and so on, with the placed competitors of the B-race placed after the placed competitors of the A-race and so on) - multi-race competition (the combined results of two or more races, held during one day or several days, form the final result) - qualification race competition (the competitors qualify for a final race through one or more qualification races in which they may be allocated to different heats.
 The competition's result is that of the final only.
 There may be A- and B-finals and so on, with the placed competitors of the B-final placed after the placed competitors of the A-final and so on)

-- the order in which controls are to be visited:

-- in a specific order (the sequence is prescribed)

-- in no specific order (the competitor is free to choose the order)

-- the length of the race:

-- classic distance

-- short distance

-- other distances